Simple Kidney Cysts

 What are simple kidney cysts?

 Simple kidney cysts are fluid-filled sacs that form in your kidneys.
 These cysts usually don’t affect how the kidneys function.
-The kidneys are 2 bean-shaped organs located near the middle of your back.
+The kidneys are two bean-shaped organs located just under your ribcage on each side of your spine.
 They filter large amounts of blood each day.
 They also help regulate the fluid and salts (electrolytes) in your blood.
 They release waste products through your urine.

-Simple kidney cysts are very common.
-They rarely need treatment.
+Simple kidney cysts are very common and rarely need treatment.
 Most people don’t even know that they have them.
 You might have a single kidney cyst.
 Or you might have more than one.
 You might have them on only one kidney or on both of them.
 Most commonly, you’ll have only a single cyst.
 Over time, the cyst might slowly increase in size.
+They can range from the size of a pea to a golf ball.

-Simple kidney cysts become more common with age.
-But sometimes they are present at birth.
-Men get these cysts more often than women do.
+Simple kidney cysts become more common in those older than age 50, but they may be present at birth.
+Men get these cysts more often than women.
 As medical imaging becomes more frequent, more and more people are diagnosed with these cysts.

 Simple kidney cysts are different from complex kidney cysts.
 Healthcare providers can identify the type of cyst based on its appearance with medical imaging.
 Simple kidney cysts are the most common type.
 These cysts have thin walls and a regular, rounded shape.
-They are filled only with fluid.
+They're filled only with fluid.
 In contrast, a complex kidney cyst might have thicker walls and an irregular shape.
 It might also contain solid material.
-A complex kidney cyst might be a sign of cancer.
-But simple kidney cysts are not cancerous and never will become so.
+A complex kidney cyst may be a sign of cancer.
+But a simple kidney cyst isn't cancerous.

 What causes simple kidney cysts?